 Equine Reiki is non invasive and uses no pressure or manipulation.
 It is a holistic therapy treating the cause of the problem and not just the presenting condition.

-It heals and balances the horses on many levels, physically, mentally, emotionally and spiritually.
+It heals the horses on many levels, physically, mentally, emotionally and spiritually.

 It is suitable for all equines and works safely alongside Veterinary medicine.